 Special notice means a written communication sent by certified mail return receipt requested.

-Supplemental attachment Attachments means those documents, in addition to these Bylawsand the Rules and Regulations, that govern the Medical Staff.
-Supplementalecial attachments.
-Attachments are identified in Article 11 of these Bylaws. include Medical Staff rules, procedures for credentialing and privileging Medical Staff members.
+Supplemental Attachments means those documents, in addition to these Bylaws and the Rules and Regulations, that govern the Medical Staff.
+Supplemental Attachments are identified in Article 11 of these Bylaws.